brucejzou/TruePill/api/Suggestions Blueprint.md

 ## Suggested Articles
 ### Suggested Articles Function
 Returns list of suggested ``Articles``  with their respective news source, bias, and URL.
-The suggested articles are all published from news sources from the list of ``trusted_sources``  and are determined based on the input article's keywords using [NewsAPI](https://newsapi.org/).
+The suggested articles are all published from news sources from the list of ``trusted_sources``  and are determined based on the input article's keywords.

 **Inputs:**